Unemployment benefits fraud

 Steps you can take if you believe you are a victim of fraud:

-- Go to the FTC identity theft website: www.identitytheft.gov for great resources on reporting
+- Go to the Federal Trade Commission (FTC) identity theft website: www.identitytheft.gov for great resources on reporting

 - Request your free credit reports via www.annualcreditreport.com and review them for other fraudulent activities

-- Go to atg.wa.gov/recovering-identity-theft-or-fraud for additional tips from the Washington State Attorney General
+- Go to atg.wa.gov/recovering-identity-theft-or-fraud for more tips from the Washington State Attorney General

-- Find additional information about how to protect yourself from scams on the state's coronavirus website
+- Find more info about how to protect yourself from scams on the state's coronavirus website

-Fraud can also be reported by phone to the Office of Special Investigations.
+You can also report fraud by phone to the Office of Special Investigations.

-Please note: We are receiving an extremely high number of calls and the fastest way to report fraud is with the form above.
+We are receiving an extremely high number of calls.
+The fastest way to report fraud is to use the secure fraud reporting form.

-Employers can report fraud on behalf of their employees by:
+Employers can report fraud on behalf of their employees: